AIDASoft/podio/.github/CONTRIBUTING.md

 ## Issue tracking

 Use the GitHub issue tracker.
 Reference the issues that you are working on.
-If you notice an issue, consider first creating an issue and then refering to it in your pull-request and commit messages with `#[issue-id]`.
+If you notice an issue, consider first creating an issue and then referring to it in your pull-request and commit messages with `#[issue-id]`.

 ## Coding Conventions